Follow Harriet on Twitter

 The word mentor sort of makes me kind of recoil, because it’s such a professionalized relationship when it seemed like the thing when I came around was to hang out and get yourself invited to parties and it’s sort of like you just sort of read your work and hope that the energy would come your way.

-Tags: Amiri Baraka, Antonio Gonzalez, Eileen Myles, Gertrude Stein, James Schuyler, Jill Johnson, John Ashbery, John Weiners, Lambda Literary
+Tags: Amiri Baraka, Antonio Gonzalez, Eileen Myles, Gertrude Stein, James Schuyler, Jill Johnson, John Ashbery, John Wieners, Lambda Literary

 Posted in Uncategorized on Friday, December 3rd, 2010 by Harriet Staff.